AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 * The maximum length of a name is 128 characters.
 * Special characters are not allowed.

 2. Click on the **Associate VPC/VNets** dropdown menu and select the VPCs/VNets to include in the Cost Center.
 These VPCs or VNets should be the ones used by your real-life cost centers.
+The VPC/VNets defined in each cost center are typically mutually exclusive.
+You can include the same VPC/VNet in multiple cost centers, but doing so can skew cost-reporting results.
+For example, if you define 2 cost centers with VPC/VNets that overlap, the shared services report will show them both as consumers of the shared service.
 3. Click **Save**.

 Editing Cost Centers